guanhong-tan/AAI3001_Final_Project/README.md

 Material Detection and Classification: Identifies recyclable materials such as glass, paper, cloths, metal and plastic.

-Stakeholder Focus: Designed to assist public waste collectors, recycling companies, households, government agencies, and educational institutions.
+Stakeholder Focus: Designed to assist public waste collectors, recycling companies, households, government agencies (NEA) and educational institutions.

 Scalable Solution: Initially targets small items with potential to expand for larger items (Item name, is contanimated etc).